 Play with Textural Contrast

 Use a balance of smooth and textured surfaces to create depth.
 I often incorporate contrasting textures to add a sophisticated layer to the kitchen design.
+For example, pairing a sleek 4-inch quartz backsplash with a rougher wall treatment works beautifully.

 Experiment with Mixed Materials

 Combine materials like wood, metal, and stone to add texture and interest.
 In my designs, I often blend these elements to create a rich, layered aesthetic.
+You can even customize the wooden pieces with unique wood stencil ideas.

 Incorporate Modern Fixtures